 Voice and Accountability: Community Empowerment for Improved Local Service Delivery in Zambia

-The Project Development Objective (PDO) is to strengthen community awareness and participation with school management and local authorities for accountable primary and secondary education services in the nine selected districts in Zambia.
-The project is organized according to three components:
+The overall project development objective of strengthening community awareness and participation with school management and local authorities for accountable primary and secondary education services will have three components:

 Component 1: Increasing Community Awareness of the Delivery of Education Services